 Frank Rood - Trainer

 The high tech industry is exciting and dynamic.
 But if you get the feeling that you are always one step behind the facts, that your work is never finished and you still take your stress from work home, then it’s high time to change the way you work.
-Frank Rood, as an experienced system architect and technical manager, knows exactly which obstacles you can come up against and how to overcome them.
+Frank Rood, as an experienced system architect and technical manager, knows exactly which obstacles you can come up against and how to overcome them within time management.
 He also draws richly from his own experience.
 ‘I have learned how to deal with every single pitfall that exist.’

-Frank Rood (1968) knows the high tech world through-and-through.
+Frank Rood (1968) knows time management and the high tech world through-and-through.
 ‘After completing my degree in mechanical engineering, with a specialisation in precision engineering technology, a course that nowadays falls under mechatronics, I have been involved in multidisciplinary electronics and software all my life.
 During the first ten years of my career, I was involved in product development within the semiconductor industry, including the development of machines and medical instruments.
 After my time as a systems architect and technical project manager, I became manager of a mechanical department.
 Later that post became more and more multidisciplinary, with combinations between hardware, software and process technology.’

 Choose what you enjoy doing

 As a manager, Rood started in 2000 with an impossible assignment.
 Besides managing a department with more than fifty employees, he also continued his work as a designer.
-This resulted in enormous time pressure, with the accompanying stress.
+This resulted in enormous time pressure, with the accompanying stress and bad time management.
 ‘In order to be able to combine these two roles, I started looking into time management.
 Then I discovered tools and resources to deal with my available time in a smarter manner.
 I immediately deployed those skills.
 In the end, I succeeded in both completing the project well and leading the department.
 Due to the skills that I learned.
 I liked the subject so much, that I shared my knowledge with colleagues and with the people I managed.

 'Now I have the freedom to choose assignments that I enjoy, that I get energy from and that really have value for others.'